T

 The feathers of these birds are mostly gray, with white streaks and light barring.
 Some females are a bit more chestnut or rufous colored.
 The best way to describe their coloration would be the appearance of old tree bark, because tawny frogmouths can blend in almost seamlessly with the limbs of mature trees.

-These birds do resemble owls closely enough that many people get confused, but it bears repeating, they are not owls.
-They are members of the nightjar family and are closely related to nighthawks and whip-poor-wills.
+These birds do resemble owls closely enough that many people get confused, but it bears repeating: they are not owls.
+They belong to the family Podargidae, which is related to the nightjar family (Caprimulgidae) that includes nighthawks and whip-poor-wills, but they are not true nightjars.

 Tawny Frogmouth Behavior